 is an ancient character.
 It is an area divided up for cultivation with cross-paths.

-A word of universal importance, particularly ages ago when everyone worked the land, is the one for rain
+A word of universal importance, particularly ages ago when almost everybody worked the land, is the one for rain

 .
 It has little drops falling downwards from the sky.